• Home

 11. Audi alteram partem - No man shall be condemned unheard.

-Explanation: The principle that everyone has the right to present their side of the story and be heard before any judgment or condemnation is passed.
+Explanation: The principle is that everyone can present their side of the story and be heard before any judgment or condemnation is passed.

 12. Bona fide - In good faith.